vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 When something is not working, upload the example sketch to your board and run the commands to check if they're working as expected.

-1. **Getting "Password is not correct" message
+1. **Getting "Password is not correct" message**
+New modules will be coming with the default password and device address 0xFFFFFFFF.
+If the example sketch complains about wrong password, then try running the **setpwd** command.
+For example,

+    ``` setpwd FFFFFFFF ```

+2. **Getting "Invalid command" message**
+If your serial terminal application is sending NL/CR characters automatically, try turing this off.
+For example, you can turn of this at Arduino serial monitor.